stewardship volunteer opportunities

 Stewardship tasks vary between preserves and seasons and may include:

-- Clearing trails of small debris
+- Clear trails of debris

-- Cleaning trails/parking areas of litter
+- Clean trails and parking areas of litter

-- Removal of larger fallen trees/limbs across paths or overhanging trees/limbs
+- Remove of fallen trees/limbs across paths

 Volunteer Position Benefits: